Nth Room case: National Assembly's petition

-A petition for the disclosure of all key suspects and participants
+Petition for the disclosure of all key suspects and participants

 A petition calling for the personal and photo line of the key suspect, "Dr. Doctor," was filed on March 18 in the Cheong Wa Dae National Petition, and a petition was filed on March 20 calling for the disclosure of all participants in the Telegram Secret Room.
 By March 24, more than 2.57 million and 1.85 million people participated, respectively.
 The doctor's request for personal disclosure and photo line received the most consent in the history of the petition.

 On the afternoon of March 24, National Police Agency Commissioner General Min Gap-ryong and Gender Equality and Family Minister Lee Jung-ok responded to the petition, and promised to set up a special digital sex crime investigation headquarters and prepare digital sex crime sentencing standards.

-Gender Relations
+Gender relations

 South Korean gender profiling led to the blackmailing of female individuals.
-For example, in regards to the "Nth room case", females wanting to become models are given job offers through social media leading to them taking pornographic imagery of themselves.
+For example, in regards to the "Nth room case", women wanting to become models are given job offers through social media, leading to them taking pornographic imagery of themselves.
 Users like Cho Joo-bin then blackmail these individuals threatening to release the content to their families.

 Sentencing

-On 26 November 2020, Cho Joo-bin was found guilty of his crimes and sentenced to a total of 40 years' imprisonment.
+On November 26, 2020, Cho Joo-bin was found guilty of his crimes and sentenced to a total of 40 years' imprisonment.
 Cho reportedly said that he wanted to apologize to his victims.
-The sentence was updated to 42 in prison in October 2021, according to the Netflix Documentary “Cyber Hell: Exposing an Internet Horror”.
+The sentence was upgraded to 42 years in prison in October 2021, according to the Netflix documentary Cyber Hell: Exposing an Internet Horror.

-Additionally the documentary reported that Moon Hyeong-Wook was sentenced to 34 years in prison in November 2021.
-It also reported that by collaborating with Crypto Currency companies, 3757 people linked to the Nth Room crimes, have been arrested as of December 2020.
-Of which 245 have been imprisoned.
+Additionally, the documentary reported that Moon Hyeong-Wook was sentenced to 34 years in prison in November 2021.
+It also reported that by collaborating with cryptocurrency companies, 3,757 people linked to the Nth Room crimes have been arrested as of December 2020, of whom 245 have been imprisoned.